-Results The data for the densitometer readings were changed into percentages to ease comparison between those measured and those estimated (from now on estimated" will be those data gleaned without instrumentation and "measured" wil be those gleaned with the densitometer).
-As visible in the Canopy cover table, there are large amounts of disparity between the estimated and the measured
+Results The data for the densitometer readings were changed into percentages to ease comparison between those measured and those estimated (from now on "estimated" will be those data gleaned without instrumentation and "measured" will be those gleaned with the densitometer).
+As visible in the Canopy cover table, there are large amounts of disparity between the estimated and the measured.

-As a whole, the estimated numbers appear to be low of the measured values, though no statistical significance could be attained due to lack of fields Some of the differences are very large, as in plots 1 and 31 being a factor of two apart
+As a whole, the estimated numbers appear to be low of the measured values, though no statistical significance could be attained due to lack of fields.
+Some of the differences are very large, as in plots 1 and 31 being a factor of two apart.

-The repeated plots are impressive as well: plots 25 and 31 demonstrated statistically significant results using a T-test of P < 0.01.
+The repeated plots (noted here as being "XXb") are impressive as well.
+Plots 25 and 31 demonstrated statistically significant results using a T-test of P < 0.01.
 Though the other plots were not statistically significant the differences are worthy of note and consideration.

 Discussion The difference between the measured and the estimated data within plots could be explained in several ways.
-Either the densitometer o the estimation data collection could have been incorrect due to a flaw in the protocol or in the recorder.
+Either the densitometer or the estimation data collection could have been incorrect as in a flaw in the protocol or in the recorder.
 Another concern could simply be that the technique isn't very accurate.
 Lastly, it could be that one is biased in its outcome.
-When examined, the estimation technique would naturally be the choice as being biased, its methodology as flawed, and susceptible to inc recording.
-With the densitometer the sampler could easily not be holding the instrument level or using the sighting mechanism correctly.
+When examined, the estimation technique would naturally be the choice as being biased, its methodology as flawed, and susceptible to incorrect recording.
+The densitometer readings, however, are not inherently immune from any of these criticisms either.
+One could easily not be holding the instrument level, or using the sighting mechanism correctly, or simply choosing a different option than shown by using the densitometer.
 One would assume, however, that the estimation is the flawed collection method here as it is up to complete observer bias to decide the figures.
-The data demonstrate no visible preference, with both estimation and measuring differing or average 13.5% on the repeats